Mia Burks Pictures: See Photos Of Woman Identified As Carmelo Anthony’s Alleged Baby’s Mother

 “The stripper pregnancy rumor is not true,” a source told Page Six.
 “Yes he’s not been perfect, but the baby with a stripper isn’t true.”

 Another source even disputed the reports that Carmelo Anthony and La La were getting divorced at all.
-The source claimed that the pair had been living separately for many months, but were had split up before and were hoping to work things out and get back together once again.
+The source claimed that the pair had been living separately for many months but were hoping to work things out and get back together once again.

-While the rumors about Carmelo Anthony allegedly getting Mia Burks pregnant, La La is moving forward with her career.
+While the rumors about Carmelo Anthony allegedly getting Mia Burks pregnant are gaining ground, La La is moving forward with her career.
 After appearing in 50 Cent’s Power and just finishing a movie with Whoopi Goldberg and Anna Paquin, La La is also preparing to host a Mother’s Day special on VH1.

 Meanwhile, Carmelo has been involved in plenty of drama with the New York Knicks.
 There have been near-constant rumors of tension between Anthony and team management, and Knicks president Phil Jackson even publicly blasted Anthony and suggested he would be better off on another team.